StunlockStudios/battlerite-docs/source/players/players.rst

 Get a Collection of Players
 ---------------------------

-This endpoint retrieves a collection of up to 6 players, filtered by name or id.
-Player names are specific to each region.
+This endpoint retrieves a collection of up to 6 players, filtered by id.

 **HTTP Request**